intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 ### Conclusions

-After studying the motion of each new note introduced in this examlpe, you were likely able to figure out how to classify each of these non-chord tones based on the name alone.
-- Passing tones
-  - The D in the bass line of measure 1
-  - The C in the bass line of measure 3
-- Double passing tone
-  - The D and E in the soprano line of the pick-up measure
-- Neighbor tone
-  - The A in the tenor line in measure 1
-- Suspension
-  - The D in the alto line in measure 4

-When we analyze non-chord tones, we *label* a single pitch that does not belong to the chord, however, we are actually *classifying* the motion between the non-chord tone and its surrounding pitches.
-The following descriptions are lightly edited discussions of these three NCTs taken from *Open Music Theory*.
+When we analyze non-chord tones, we *label* all pitches that do not belong to the chord, and in doing so, our goal is to *classify* the motion between the non-chord tone(s) and its surrounding pitches.
+The following definitions are lightly edited descriptions taken from *Open Music Theory*.

 #### Passing tone (pt)